Z-MS/z-ms.github.io/src/pages/blog/my-first-code.md

 </html>
 ```

-Seeing this again brought back some nice memories, but it also made me wonder why I didn't realise that giving spaces between equal signs makes your code not ugly.
+Seeing this again brought back some nice memories, but it also made me wonder why I didn't give spaces between equal signs.

 Anyway, the program works, but I made a few mistakes: